ceeblet/patterns/README.md

 #### Creating Patterns

 Every pattern is composed of a series of lines drawn to the HTML5 canvas element.
 When a user clicks `start`, `window.setTimeout()` is used to execute a recursive line drawing function over a period of time.
-This makes a tree appear to grow on their screen.
+This makes a tree appear to grow on the screen.
 Every pattern a user creates originates from this tree.

 ![image](/static/images/home.png)

-The following code snippet shows the Tree class along with its attributes and methods.
-The value of an attribute is set when a user makes an action that corresponds to that attribute.
-Actions include: moving a slider to the left or right, clicking a color button, and moving the mouse anywhere inside the canvas element.
+The following code snippet from `static/draw_to_canvas.js` shows the Tree class along with its attributes and methods.
+The value of an attribute is set when a user makes an action that corresponds to that attribute.Possible actions include: moving a slider to the left or right, clicking a color button, and moving the mouse anywhere inside the canvas element.
 The values of each Tree attribute are used in the drawTree method; different combinations result in a diverse collection of patterns.

 ```javascript